 Using salt brine as an anti-icing and pre-wetting agent has been found to be a cost-effective way to treat city streets, provide a safer driving surface, and reduce the amount of rock salt needed to melt ice and snow.
 Salt brine is expected to reduce City rock salt use by 20 percent.

-Sidewalks must be kept reasonably free of snow and ice and should be cleared within 24 hours following a snowfall or the development of icy conditions.
+Sidewalks must be kept reasonably free of snow and ice and must be cleared within 24 hours following a snowfall or the development of icy conditions per City Ordinance Chapter 13.20.
 Icy or snow-covered sidewalks can be reported to Street Maintenance at 839-4963.
-Property owners will be notified and, if the walks are not cleared, the owner will be issued a citation and the City will clean the sidewalk and bill the property owner.
+Residents will be notified by door hanger and, if the walks are not cleared, the owner will be issued a citation and the City or private vendor will clean the sidewalk and bill the property owner.
+For the 2014-2015 winter season, a list of properties that have received a door hanger notice can be found by clicking here.
+Note that only one door hanger notification will be given for the season.

 Sand for slippery sidewalks can be picked up free of charge at the Central Maintenance Facility, 911 Forest Street.
 The sand is kept outside of the gated area and can be picked up anytime at your convenience.
 Bring your own container and a shovel.
 Each residence is limited to a 5-gallon pail.